 - Provide pulse oximeter for blood oxygen saturation level monitor to high altitude.
 It is an important indicator to recognize early signs of impending altitude sickness and other potentially health risks.

 - Arrangement of sleeping bags and down jackets if you do not have your own.

 Trek to Annapurna circuit begins at Bhulbhule after the scenic drive from Kathmandu and follows the trail towards Jagat, Dharapani to Chame to Pisang following the Marsyangdi River valley.
-We trek to Manang where we stay for acclimatisation to prepare for crossing the Thorung La pass.
+We trek to Manang where we stay for acclimatization to prepare for crossing the Thorung La pass.
 From Manang, we continue the trail and head to Yak Kharka.
 The next day we hike up to Thorong Phedi.
-And from Thorong Phedi to Thorong La Pass 5416 m.
+And from Thorong Phedi to Thorong La Pass (5,416m/17,769ft).
 After passing the Thorong La pass we head down to Muktinath, which is a sacred pilgrimage site for Hindus and Buddhists From Muktinath we drive to Tatopani and spend the night.
-Next day we head up to Ghorepani, Poon Hill to Tadapani, Berithanti then we drive to Pokhara and drive back to Kathmandu.
+The next day we head up to Ghorepani, Poon Hill to Berithanti then we drive to Pokhara and drive back to Kathmandu.